What is The Bradford Factor and how is it used by HR?

 - 150-399: Consider Issuing a First Written Warning

 - 400-649: Consider Issuing a Final Written Warning

 While it’s not a requirement for employers to use the Bradford Factor, those who do find it to be a very useful tool in tracking time and attendance in their workforce.
 By using the formula alongside integrated Absence Management Software, you and your HR team can easily review the impacts of time and attendance, as well as use the data to improve your overall operations.

-Work smarter identifying absence trends, keeping workforce costs low and productivity high with Platinum Enterprise from Addtime, call us today on 01942 272 061 or get in touch with us online through our contact form.
+Keep operational costs low and productivity high by identifying absence trends quickly & easily with Platinum Enterprise from Addtime, call us today on 01942 272 061 or get in touch online through our contact form.